TomNisbet/sap-plus/docs/_docs/10-home.md

 * All through-hole parts, no surface mount soldering required
 * Simplified [ALU](docs/alu/) with only a few simple operations
 * Simplified flags implementation with Carry and Zero flags
-* No index registers or shift register
+* No dedicated index registers or shift register (SP can be used as an index register)